narchondas/narchondas.github.io/Knowledge Representation and Reasoning/read.md

 [Back to the top](#knowledge-representation-and-reasoning)

-## Seminars and formative activities
+## Seminar and formative activities